rinku21022/Basic-game/README.md

-Build a classic Stone, Paper, Scissors game using HTML and CSS.
+Build a classic Stone, Paper, Scissors game using HTML, CSS and javascript.
 This project offers a fun way to enhance your web development skills by creating an interactive game where users can play against the computer.